progfolio/elpaca/doc/manual.md

                    ("other" :host gitlab :repo "other/zenburn-emacs")))
 ```

+<a id="recipe-keyword-main"></a>

+#### :main

--   **:main:** The name of the main elisp file.
+The name of the main elisp file.
 When provided this can speed up the process of cloning and loading a package&rsquo;s dependencies.
 When declared `nil`, skip dependency check.

 ```emacs-lisp
 (example :main "example.el")